-- 14.14.
-The Early Years class has a class teacher and a varying number of teaching assistants depending upon the number and needs of the children in the group at any particular time.
-Senior teaching assistants also work within the department at various times during the week in order to offer additional expertise and support. - 14.15.
+- 14.15.
+The Early Years department is led by two class teachers and a senior teaching assistant.
+In addition, there are a varying number of teaching assistants depending upon the number and needs of the children in the group at any particular time.
+Additional senior teaching assistants also work within the department at various times during the week in order to offer additional expertise and support. - 14.16.
 Generally, for groups of up to 8 pupils, there is one teacher and up to 3 teaching assistants.
 This high staff: child ratio ensures that the very specific needs of the children at Chadsgrove are met effectively at all times.